couchbase/cbft/DESIGN.md

   * When cbft node 04 is removed from the cbft cluster, then PIndex af977b is reassigned by the planner to cbft nodes 01 and 02.

-For more information, please see cbgt's design document (GT).
+For more information, please see cbgt's design document (GT), as most of the clustering and partitioning logic comes from the generic cbgt library.

 -------------------------------------------------
 # cbftint Design